View and analyze your projects, findings, packages, dependencies, and security posture.

 To view notification details:

-• Findings that triggered this notification: The findings that matched the action policy criteria and caused this notification to be created.
+Findings that triggered this notification: The findings that matched the action policy or remediation policy criteria and caused this notification to be created.

-Use actions on each notification to view details, navigate to the related action policy, or dismiss notifications.
+Use actions on each notification to view details, navigate to the related policy, or dismiss notifications.

 To navigate to the policy which triggered a notification:

-2. Click the three vertical dots on the notification whose policy you want to view.
+Click the vertical three dots on the notification whose policy you want to view.

-3. Select Go to Policy to open the action policy to view and update the policy.
+Select Go to Policy to view and update the policy.

 To dismiss a notification:

-2. Click the three vertical dots on the notification you want to dismiss.
+Click the vertical three dots on the notification you want to dismiss.

 You must configure notification integrations to receive notifications.
-These integrations define where notifications are sent when action policies trigger them.
+These integrations define where notifications are sent when action policies or remediation policies trigger them.
 Endor Labs supports integrations like email, Jira, Slack, Vanta, and other tools.

 Namespaces in Endor Labs define a way to group projects and create logical partitions in an organization based on organizational units, business units, project requirements, or teams.